realmsapp/sorcery_tcg_data/README.md

 # SorceryTcgData

+🤝 If you're also maintaining sorcery data, let's get in touch as I'd be very interested in consolidating to a single source of truth.

+---

 **The data presented in this repository about Sorcery: Contested Realm, both literal and graphical, is copyrighted by Erik's Curiosa Limited.
 This project is not produced, endorsed, supported, or affiliated with Erik's Curiosa Limited.**

 This repository houses serialized card and game data for the trading card game [Sorcery: Contested Realm](https://www.sorcerytcg.com).